HackerspaceMumbai/eleventy-high-performance-blog/blog/Strategic_Domain_Driven_Design.md

 ![1st iteration Event Storming](/img/blog/Event_Storming_I1.jpg)

-While [Ubiquitous Language  ](https://martinfowler.com/bliki/UbiquitousLanguage.html) is the key to separate out Bounded Contexts, I feel there should also be a core set of Unambiguous Vocabulary to unify a domain.
+While [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html) is the key to separate out Bounded Contexts, I feel there should also be a core set of Unambiguous Vocabulary to unify a domain.
 The word _Event_ in English has different meanings depending on the context, especially in software & DDD.
-So in a nod to my Indian heritage, I standardized on the Sanskrit root word for events, meetups, conferences, functions etc -> **Karyakaram**
+So in a nod to my Indian heritage, I standardized on the Sanskrit root word for events, meetups, conferences, functions, etc -> **Karyakaram**

 Please notice the spacing between the events.
 Some are bunched up together and this is a reflection of their proximity to each other in respect of time.
 Our bounded contexts are emerging.